 If you exceed this allowance, then you won’t receive tax relief on the contributions you made that went above it.
 Plus, you’ll also be faced with an annual allowance charge, which is added to your taxable income for the year.

-It’s worth noting that if you have an income of over £240,000, then your annual allowance for that tax year will reduce.
-This reduction is called an ‘adjusted income limit’, and for every £2 you earn above £240,000, your annual allowance will reduce by £1.
-The maximum reduction is £36,000, so if your income is £312,000 or more, your allowance would be £4,000.
-This is called a ‘tapered annual allowance’ and you can find out more on the HMRC website.
+It’s worth noting that if you have an income of over £260,000 (as of the 2023/24 tax year), then your annual allowance for that tax year will reduce.
+This reduction is called an ‘adjusted income limit’, and for every £2 you earn above £260,000, your annual allowance will reduce by £1.

 Does my pension allowance change?

 Your pension allowance currently stands at £60,000, but it may be subject to change in future.
 In fact, until 6th April 2023, it was £40,000 and had been that amount since 6th April 2016.